socalledsound/nu-scripts/week1/xx-old-02-declarative-javascript/02-03-DOM+VIRTUAL-DOM/xxxxw1-v-05-EXERCISE---dom--cool-cud.md

 opening up vs code

 [VO]

-Open up your vscode editor and go the file menu and select new window, or just use the key command command shift N to make a new Window in VS Code.
+Now first of all, I want to just mention one thing Open up your vscode editor and go the file menu and select new window, or just use the key command command shift N to make a new Window in VS Code.

 [SC]